-Our success is substantially dependent on the continued service of our senior management.
+Our success is substantially dependent on the continued service of our senior management and broader leadership team.

-Our success is substantially dependent on the continued service of our senior management, including our co-founders David Allemann, Olivier Bernhard and Caspar Coppetti and our co-CEOs Marc Maurer and Martin Hoffmann.
-The loss of the services of our senior management could make it more difficult to successfully operate our business and achieve our business goals.
+Our success is substantially dependent on the continued service of our senior management, including the extended founder team, our board of directors and broader leadership team.
+The loss of the services of key individuals of our senior management, board of directors and broader leadership team could make it more difficult to successfully operate our business and achieve our business goals.
 We also may be unable to retain existing management, technical, sales and client support personnel that are critical to our success, which could harm our customer and employee relationships, result in loss of key information, expertise or know-how or cause us to incur unanticipated recruitment, training and other costs, which could in turn harm our business, operating results, financial condition and the price of our Class A ordinary shares.